AlirezaRoshanzamir/continuous-delivery-course/5-continuous-integration/presentation.md

   - Developers write unit-tests.
 - Component tests
   - Test the behavior of several components of your application (API endpoints, etc.)
   - Some authors also call them integration tests.
-It’s going to depend on the "size" that you consider a component in your application (we will talk about different kind of tests in details).
+It's going to depend on the "size" that you consider a component in your application (we will talk about different kind of tests in details).
   - Some authors say that component testing is black-box while unit-testing is white-box.
   - Some authors say that component tests are written by developers and testers together.
-  - They don’t always require starting the whole application
+  - They don't always require starting the whole application
   - They may hit the database, the filesystem, or other systems.
 - Acceptance tests
   - Test that the application meets the acceptance criteria decided by the business, including both the functionality provided by the application and its characteristics such as capacity, availability, security, and so on.
   - They run against the whole application in a production-like environment.
   - Can take a long time to run.
-It’s not unheard of for an acceptance test suite to take more than a day to run sequentially
+It's not unheard of for an acceptance test suite to take more than a day to run sequentially

 ------
 ### Keep the Build and Test Process Short
 If it takes too long to build the code and run the unit tests:
 - People will stop doing a full build and running the tests before they check in.
-- The continuous integration process will take so long that multiple commits will have taken place by the time you can run the build again, so you won’t know which check-in broke the build.
+- The continuous integration process will take so long that multiple commits will have taken place by the time you can run the build again, so you won't know which check-in broke the build.
 - People will check in less often because they have to sit around for ages waiting for the software to build and the tests to run.

 Ideally, the compile and test process that you run prior to check-in and on your CI server should take no more than a few minutes (90s >> 5min >> 10min).
-It’s around the amount of time you can devote to making a cup of tea, a quick chat, checking your email, or stretching your muscles.
+It's around the amount of time you can devote to making a cup of tea, a quick chat, checking your email, or stretching your muscles.

 But, it should not contradict comprehensive set of tests.
 However, at some point you will need to split your test process into multiple stages:
 - Commit stage: Compile the software, run your suite of unit tests that test individual classes making up your application, and create a deployable binary.